aminmbare/Computational-intelligence/lab3/README.md

 We set our hyper parameters to be $p$ = 0.5 and $q$ = 0.5

-We assume that our agent will make the first move.
+We assume that our agent will make the "first move".

 | Oponent          | Winning ratio     |
 | ---------------- |:-----------------:|